kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

         - the above should show the path to the created virtual environment
     2. set the python executable to the created virtual environment with: `set python_exec <path_to_virtual_environment>`
     - Refer to https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/.
+* As of Nov.
+2020, there is a bug in the Numpy module installed with the FPLI-Minimum-Commutes package.
+To fix run: `pip install numpy==1.19.3` on the command line.
+This bug is projected to be fixed in January of 2021.

 ## Process
 Conceptually, the process of the function can be broken down into the following high-level steps.